-We know that violence affects people of all ages from all races and socio-economic levels.
+We know that domestic violence affects people of all ages from all races and socio-economic levels.
 With an estimated 20 to 30 percent of women experiencing domestic abuse (defined as a pattern of coercive, controlling behavior that is a pervasive life-threatening crime) in their lifetime, it is likely that victims, survivors and even batterers are among those we see every day.
-Abuse takes many forms: physical; emotional; economic; stalking and harassment; and sexual.
+Abuse takes many forms: physical, emotional, economic, spiritual, stalking and harassment, and sexual.
 To support an end to domestic violence and abuse, we must employ a variety of techniques and follow the research.
 Here are a few examples:

 Stopping Batterers’ Abuse